 We recognise that touch is appropriate in the context or working with children, and all staff have been given 'safe practice' guidance to ensure they are clear about their professional boundaries.

 Positive environments where children can flourish Use of reasonable force in schools

 26. Linked policies

 - Behaviour

+- Anti-bullying

+- Attendance

+- Safer recruitment

-- Staff behaviour policy or code of conduct
+- · Staff code of conduct

 - Whistleblowing

-- Anti-bullying
+- Managing allegations against staff

 - Health & safety

-- Allegations against staff

-- Attendance

-- Curriculum